 Many consumers considering purchasing a GPS tracker with a sim card but they might be put off by the membership cost that sometimes comes with the purchase price.
 It’s true.
 Most GPS tracker requires a subscription fee of over $20 per month, which might be a huge cost if you are a fleet manager.

-But the benefits of using a GPS tracker with a sim card are countless.
+However, the benefits of using a GPS tracker with a SIM card are countless.
 The built-in SIM card in your tracker allows it to communicate between devices wirelessly and send location data to the tracking platform.
-Seeworld GPS trackers with a SIM card also allow you to track your locations in real-time, ensuring that your fleet and asset is safe and secure.
+SEEWORLD GPS trackers with a SIM card also allow you to track your locations in real-time, ensuring that your fleet and asset is safe and secure.

 Moreover, our tracking platform WhatsGPS is more competitive than other competitors.
 It provides all the basic and advanced features you need but costs only $2 for the first year ($8 for the next following years), and $15 for a lifetime plan.

 Why Are SIM Cards Required for GPS Trackers?

 Many people are wondering why so many GPS trackers require a SIM card.
 After all, there are GPS trackers that do not require a SIM card.
 It’s an excellent question, given that your phone’s GPS may function without a SIM card.
 So, why do so many GPS trackers require SIM cards, yet again?

 The quick answer is as follows: If you wish to convey GPS location from one device to another (for example, from your GPS tracker to your tracking platform), you’ll need a SIM card so the two can “communicate.”

 Best Mini GPS Trackers with a SIM Card